 - Get hands-on experience as an intern at leading environmental and urban planning firms.

-Consistently ranked among the top international education providers in the U.S., SU Abroad is a storied part of the SU experience.
+Consistently ranked among the top international education providers in the U.S., Syracuse Abroad is a storied part of the Syracuse experience.
 With over 100 programs in 60 countries, nearly half of all students go abroad during their four years.
 Energy and its impacts students have studied abroad in Santiago, Florence, and London.

 Life After Syracuse UniversityLink